arossmann/blog/_posts/2025-04-28-first-year.md

 author: Arne
 ---
 (deutsch steht unten)
+I was asked to provide a bit of summary of the first months in Sweden.
+As usual, it turned out to be not just after three months, but after a year.
+So, here it is. :-)

 ## Life
 I would say the main difference between Germany and Sweden is that things are not seen as stressful and are better balanced.
 Typical example: In Sweden, it's normal to have to pick up your child from (för)skola in the afternoon.
 And that can sometimes clash with other calls.
 Well, that's just the way it is.
 There's no discussion about that.
 And the Swedes are also generally busy, of course, and are sometimes in a bit of a hurry when they go to work or something.
 But all in all, they're not as overly stressed as they are in many German cities.
 And you shouldn't forget: Gothenburg is the second largest city in Sweden.